mbafrani/PMSD/README.md

 ![Click to see the first page](https://github.com/mbafrani/PMSD/tree/master/static/images/AppFirstPage.png?raw=true)

 ## Coarse-grained Process Diagnostics
-The first tab on the home page of the application designed for coarse-grained diagnostics.
+The second tab on the home page of the application designed for coarse-grained diagnostics.
 The used data sets are provided in DiagnosticsEventLogs folder.

 ## PMSD: Data-Driven Simulation of Business Processes Using Process Mining and System Dynamics